 The digital evolution of tourism is here to stay.
 I do not see a reason why not to adapt our business to the changing online landscape.
 It means, of course, that businesses have to put some effort into learning about OTAs and apps, how they work, what are the costs and what are the possible benefits.
 And you need to figure out if you want to collaborate with them.

-For the current summer season we have managed to get a “Book Now” button on our TripAdvisor listings.
-We are working to have similar a cooperation with GetYourGuide and some other sellers.
+For the current summer season, we have managed to get a “Book Now” button on our TripAdvisor listings.
+We are working to have similar cooperation with GetYourGuide and some other sellers.
 Airbnb Experiences hasn’t yet launched in Estonia.

 What does it take to become a great tour guide

 In our small local nature tourism business, tour guides are the most valuable part of our company and the most important part of what we are doing and selling.

 A good guide needs a combination of great knowledge and great personality.
 I think that the second is more crucial.
 Good guides love their work and to help people.
 They have a lot of empathy for other people.